Zedekiah's Cave

 Zedekiah’s Cave is 225 m long, and it served as an ancient quarry.
 The stone known by its Arabic name “Malaka” was mined here – a fine building stone that served to create the magnificent buildings of Jerusalem.
 As known today, the mining began at the First Temple period.
 Josephus called it the “Cave of Kings”.
 In the early 20th century, stones were still mined in the cave and were used to build the “Clock Tower”, previously standing above the Jaffa Gate – but destroyed during the British Mandate.

-Note: unless stated otherwise, all quotes were taken from the official site.
+Note: Unless stated otherwise, all quotes were taken from the official site.

 Map

 Zedekiah’s Cave is located close to Damascus Gate.
-It is under the Old City of Jerusalem, but the entrance is from outside of the Old City.
+It is under the Old City of Jerusalem, but the entrance is from outside the Old City.

 Directions for drivers: Link to Waze and Link to Google Maps